-46. The representative of Canada stated that the intention behind his delegation's proposal for data collection in GPR/W/22 was to enable Parties to ascertain the effect of derogations on the coverage of the Agreement, and to consider whether the elimination of such derogations would improve the effectiveness of the Agreement.

-47. The representative of the European Communities, supported by the representative of Japan, stated that such an exercise might prove useful but that the matter should be considered at a later stage.

-48. After a short exchange of views on the timing of this work, the Committee agreed to start gathering information on the use of specific derogations with a view to discussing such data as early as possible.
+- 46. The representative of Canada stated that the intention behind his delegation's proposal for data collection in GPR/W/22 was to enable Parties to ascertain the effect of derogations on the coverage of the Agreement, and to consider whether the elimination of such derogations would improve the effectiveness of the Agreement. - 47.
+The representative of the European Communities stated that such an exercise might prove useful but that the matter should be considered at a later stage.
+The representative of Japan expressed doubts about the usefulness of such an exercise. - 48.
+After a short exchange of views on the timing of this work, the Committee agreed to start gathering information on the use of specific derogations with a view to discussing such data as early as possible.
 It was therefore suggested that Parties made their best efforts to submit information prior to the meeting of November 1983 or, if this was not possible, the first meeting in 1984, on the volume and value of purchases as well as the types of products purchased by entities covered by the Agreement during 1981 which were excluded from the coverage of the Agreement by virtue of a derogation.